ivandustin/curated/README.md

+## The hidden treasure

+The Kingdom of GOD is like a hidden treasure in a field that a man found.

+In his happiness, he hides it again and sells everything he owns and buys that field.

+Reference: Matthew 13:44

 ## The rich man and Lazarus

 There was a rich man who wore luxury clothes and had grand celebrations every day.